 Does anyone not like berry cobbler?
 Not me, I love the stuff!
 In fact, I’ll take a berry dessert over a chocolate one any day.
 As far back as I can remember I’ve loved cobbler, there’s just something about it that warms my heart…and my belly.

-This recipe is so simple, the flavors however are anything but, the sweet berries mixed with sugar and baked under a topping that can only be described as divine combination of cake and biscuit all in one.
-Have the recipe booked marked…people are going to ask for it. :)
+This recipe is so simple, the flavors, however, are anything but, the sweet berries mixed with sugar and baked under a topping that can only be described as a divine combination of cake and biscuit all in one.
+Have the recipe booked marked…people are going to ask for it. 🙂

 1/2 cup sugar

 6–7 cups fresh berries (I used black berries, raspberries, blueberries and strawberries)

 5 tablespoons chilled unsalted butter, cut into small pieces

 Preheat the oven to 400°F. Wash berries and quarter strawberries (if using and/of if they are large) and place in a large bowl.
 Combine sugar and cornstarch in a separate bowl, stir to mix.
 Pour half the sugar mixture over berries, gently stir then add the remainder of the sugar mixture.
 Stir gently until all berries are covered.
 Set aside to macerate while you make the dough.